therealsiege/therealsiege/README.md

 Most recently I'm the co-creator and CTO of 1PuttHealth.
 Our latest interoperability middleware solution, [ModernHL7](https://modernhl7.com), enables users to surface value from legacy technologies common to healthcare.
 We are getting ready to soft launch 📻 stay tuned!

-In the past I've led engineering, architecture, technical product management, research and developement at a number of tech companies.
+In the past I've led engineering, architecture, technical product management, and product research & developement at a number of tech companies.
 I listed some highlights below.

 If you'd like to contact me I've listed my information at the bottom.